willkuhn/wingrid/README.md

 # Author

+Creator/maintainer: Will Kuhn (email: willkuhn [at] crossveins [dot] com,
+Twitter: @crossveins)

-Will Kuhn is a biologist who enjoys figuring out how to quantify biological traits from images.
-This is his first Github project and he hopes it will be useful to others.
-See his [website](http://www.crossveins.com) for more information about him and his other projects.
+I am a biologist who enjoys figuring out how to quantify biological traits from images.
+This is my first Github project and I hope you find it useful!
+Please let me know if you have questions, comments, or find this project helpful.
+See my [website](http://www.crossveins.com) for more information about me and my other projects.

 # License